-A native of Southern California, April Amante is a versatile professional singer performing solo and choral repertoire spanning from early music to contemporary musical theater.
-Her strong musicianship draws her toward new/ contemporary music, and additionally she has always had a passion for musical theater.
+Born and raised in Southern California, April Amante is a versatile soprano with expertise and facility in repertoire spanning from early music to contemporary musical theater.
+Her strong musicianship draws her toward contemporary and modern music.
 Five-time Grammy award winner, John Corigliano (The Ghosts of Versailles, The Red Violin, Symphony No. 2) once described Amante’s singing as “beautiful [with …] a long line and a beautiful sound …”

-In addition to her performance credits, April was most recently a semi-finalist in the Loren L. Zachary Opera Competition, as well as the Lyra New York Mozart Vocal Competition 2018 (Opera Category), the James Toland Vocal Arts Competition 2018, and in the 29th International Nuits Lyriques de Marmande Competition 2017 in Marmande, France.
+In addition to her performance credits, April was most recently selected as a Semifinalist in the Music International Grand Prix Classical Voice Competition (2022), and the Camerata Bardi International Vocal Competition (2021).
+She was also a Semifinalist in the Loren L. Zachary Opera Competition (2019), the Lyra New York Mozart Vocal Competition 2018 (Opera Category), the James Toland Vocal Arts Competition 2018, and in the 29th International Nuits Lyriques de Marmande Competition 2017 in Marmande, France.
 She was the winner of the 42nd Annual American Educators of Italian Origin United (AEIOU) Opera Competition in 2012, a finalist in the 36th Annual Carmel Music Society Vocal Competition, and a finalist in the NATS National Musical Theater Competition in 2014.
 April received a Bachelor of Music (B.M.) magna cum laude in Vocal Performance from California State University-Northridge and a Master of Music (MM) from the University of Arizona.